 Equine Facilitated Psychotherapy (EFP)

-Equine Specialists and credentialed mental health professionals partner with carefully selected horses to address the client’s psychotherapy goals.
+PATH Intl.
+Equine Specialists in Mental Health and Learning and credentialed mental health professionals partner with carefully selected horses to address the client’s psychotherapy goals.
 This experiential approach allows professionals to teach a wide range of life skills and coping techniques to those struggling with mental health issues.
 These interactive processes provide participants with insight for observation and growth while promoting healthy communication, social skills, patience, and confidence.